KuroFye/kurofye.github.io/_charon_relay/2016-4-18-downloads.md

 ### Disclaimer

-Please keep in mind that it's meant to be freely distributed as a work of a fan.
-All rights belong to Electronics Arts, Bioware (for Mass Effect) and Green Roning publishing, and the amazing work of Chris Pramas.
-If you liked it, please get something from [the green ronin store](http://greenroninstore.com/) i personally LOVE the Dragon Age RPG, and Blood in Ferelden is incredible.
+Please keep in mind that it's meant for personal use and it is in no way official or legal, it's only the work of a fan.
+All rights belong to Electronics Arts, Bioware (for Mass Effect), Green Roning publishing and their respective owners.

-As for the images, i've personally asked permission to each and every single artist, but not all of them has sent a response.
-Currently 76% of the pictures are from authors that have agreed to appear in the book, and 66% of all the artists have answered.
-They are all credited, even the ones that still have not answered.
-If you own any of this images and don't want your work to be on the book, please send me an email and i'll fix it right away.
+As for the images, i've personally asked permission to each and every single artist.
+They are all credited in the first few pages of the book.
+If you own any of this images and don't want your work to be on the book anymore, please send me an email and i'll fix it right away.

 ## Character Sheets